 *This class will be offered pending adequate enrollment.

-NOTE: This course is not being offered for the 2023-2024 school year.
+NOTE: This course will not be offered for the 2024-2025 school year.
 It may be available the following year.

 In this course we will do an in-depth study of modern authors, contextualizing these voices as they fit into our cultural identity.
 In this one semester course, we will read short stories, creative nonfiction, fiction, poetry, and song lyrics.
 We will examine the narrator and the self, analyzing the way American individuality has shifted American literature.
 We will identify and analyze literary devices and structures in popular texts, and use these as models for our own creative writing.
 Formal grammar and vocabulary lessons will focus on clarification of voice.
 In addition to standard 5 paragraph analytical essays, we will write creative nonfiction, fiction, poetry, and a multi-genre research paper.